-As a result, the excess male hormone levels can cause more problems with a woman’s menstrual cycle and makes it harder for them to get pregnant.
+Furthermore, the excess male hormone levels can cause more problems with a woman’s menstrual cycle and makes it harder for them to get pregnant.

-The 3 main features of PCOS are:
+The 3 main features of Polycystic ovary syndrome (PCOS) are:

 - Irregular Periods: which means your ovaries do not regularly release eggs (ovulation).

-- Excess male hormone (Androgen): excess levels of male hormones may result in physical signs, such as excess facial and body hair (hirsutism), and occasionally severe acne.
+- Excess male hormone (Androgen): Excess levels of male hormones may result in physical signs, such as excess facial and body hair (hirsutism), and occasionally severe acne.

-- Polycystic ovaries: your ovaries contain many fluid-filled sacs (follicles) that surround the eggs.
+- Polycystic ovaries: Your ovaries contain many fluid-filled sacs (follicles) that surround the eggs.
 As a result, your ovaries might fail to function regularly.

 You may be more likely to have PCOS if you have obesity or if you have a mother or sister with PCOS.

 What Causes PCOS?